Miss-Inputs/Meow-Launcher/README.md

 In progress is MAME software but I haven't done that yet.

-TODO: Describe the config files in more detail:
+TODO: Describe the config files in more detail and also dos.json/mac.json is wrong:

 - config.ini: General configuration
 - systems.ini: For ROMs, specifies where you put them, and also what emulators you want to use